spartanmayo/recursionschemes-1/recursionTalk.md

 ```

-For example, `findDivisorsof(6)` produces `res55: RingF[Int] = Mult(3, 2)`, bu t for `findDivisorsof(12)` we only get `res55: RingF[Int] = Mult(6, 2)` and we may want to keep factorizing the 6 as `Mult(3, 2)`.
+For example, `findDivisorsof(6)` produces `res55: RingF[Int] = Mult(3, 2)`, but for `findDivisorsof(12)` we only get `res55: RingF[Int] = Mult(6, 2)` and we may want to keep factorizing the 6 as `Mult(3, 2)`.
 To do this, we need to produce a new diagram that represent the idea of lifting this function to the `Fix` of `RingF`.
 This can be done by reading our first diagram, but reversing the arrows:

 ![](examples/example6.png)

-And, as we did before, we only need to read this diagram to get it implementation.
-The direct implemnetation, following the same argumens as with `cata`:
+And, as we did before, we only need to read this diagram to get an implementation.
+The direct implemnetation, following the same argumens as with `cata`is

 ```scala
 def ana[F[_], A](coalg: A => F[A])(implicit F: Functor[F]): A => Fix[F] = {